 AFN Convention Update

-This year's event will take place Thursday, October 24th through Saturday, October 26th at the Carlson Center in Fairbanks, Alaska.
+This year's AFN Convention is taking place from Thursday, October 24th through Saturday, October 26th at the Carlson Center in Fairbanks, Alaska.
 More event details and a LIVE webcast of the event are available at: www.nativefederation.org/annual-convention

 Join us on social media! #AFN2013